 Yes, artists are programmed differently, and most of us rejoice that every waking moment is a gift!
 Whether soaking in a sun-drenched street scene or admiring an alignment of overhead pelicans or noting subtle color differences in a landscape, an artist’s eyes never rest!

 When living in Costa Rica, I lived immersed in nature and marveled at the beauty that surrounded me.
 I was also intrigued that most of the handmade products I bought were made in Ecuador.
 Hammocks, pottery, linens, masks – Ecuador, Ecuador, Ecuador.
 From my first exploratory visit, Ecuador stole my heart!
-I now divide my time between Ecuador and Central America and eventually weaned full time to Ecuador.
+I divided my time between Ecuador and Central America and eventually weaned full time to Ecuador.
 There have been good times, and there have been bad – Destructive tides, the evolution of ‘Casa Loca,’ Dengue and Chikungunya epidemics, light-pole painting competitions, impromptu painting sessions, visits to the oldest hacienda in the country, a wedding on the equator, shrimp harvests, floor-painting memories.
 The April 16/2016 7.8 earthquake upturned the coastal area, and with a heavy heart I watched the ‘Casa Loca’ chapter come to an end.

 Thanks for stopping by!
 Z